Programme approval process

 - Reject the proposal

-Programmes approved at the panel, or with amends subject to Chair’s action, will be created in Campus Solutions, UCAS codes created (if applicable) and opened for marketing/recruitment.
+Programmes approved at the panel, or with amends subject to Chair’s action, will be created in the student records system, UCAS codes created (if applicable) and opened for marketing/recruitment.

 Students may not be registered on a programme until the programme specification has been approved.